LLNL/hiop/README.md

 # Contributors

-HiOp is written by Cosmin G. Petra (petra1@llnl.gov) from LLNL and has received contributions from Slaven Peles (PNNL), Asher Mancinelli (PNNL), and Michel Schanen (ANL).
+HiOp is written by Cosmin G. Petra (petra1@llnl.gov) from LLNL and has received contributions from Slaven Peles (PNNL), Asher Mancinelli (PNNL), Jake K. Ryan (PNNL), Cameron Rutherford (PNNL), Nai-Yuan Chiang (LLNL), and Michel Schanen (ANL).

 # Copyright

 Copyright (c) 2017-2020, Lawrence Livermore National Security, LLC.
 All rights reserved.
 Produced at the Lawrence Livermore National Laboratory.
 LLNL-CODE-742473.

-HiOp is written by Cosmin G. Petra (petra1@llnl.gov) of LLNL and has received contributions from Slaven Peles (PNNL), Asher Mancinelli (PNNL), Jake K. Ryan (PNNL), Cameron Rutherford (PNNL), Nai-Yuan Chiang (LLNL), and Michel Schanen (ANL).

 HiOp is free software; you can modify it and/or redistribute it under the terms of the BSD 3-clause license.
 See [COPYRIGHT](/COPYRIGHT) and [LICENSE](/LICENSE) for complete copyright and license information.